Status: Not Listed

-Diet: They feed on non-spiny fishes such as herring, cod, whiting, mackerel, sardines and occasionally squid or octopus.
-Harbor porpoises eat about 10% of their body weight each day.
+Harbor porpoises feed on non-spiny fish such as herring, cod, whiting, mackerel, sardines, and occasionally squid or octopus.
+Harbor porpoises eat about 10 percent of their body weight each day.

-Conservation Status: Since they tend to stay close to shore, hunting and frequent stranding have historically plagued the species.
+Since harbor porpoises tend to stay close to shore, hunting and frequent stranding have historically plagued the species.
 The biggest threat, however, is commercial fishing gear, such as gill nets, which can trap and drown the porpoise.
 Overfishing may reduce the populations of their prey.
 Their habitat is at risk of chemical and noise pollution.
 All of these threats are more critical because mothers only have one calf every two years, which makes it difficult to replenish and grow their populations.

 Alaska Department of Fish & Game